Neutral Current Neutrino Interactions at FASER$\nu$: Results and Interpretation

 In passing, we remark that while the validity of any effective operator treatment breaks down at sufficiently high energies, the momentum transfers that we consider are of order $\sqrt{2 m_N E_\nu} \lesssim v$, where $v=246~\gev$ is the electroweak vacuum expectation value.
 We will obtain limits on the NSI parameters that are less than $\mathcal{O}(1)$, corresponding to operator suppression scales above the electroweak scale.
 At even higher energies, of course, a full UV completion of the NSI should be considered~\cite{Babu:2020nna}.
 It would be interesting to examine the sensitivity of FASER$\nu$ neutrino NC scattering measurements to light mediators, where we would expect different kinematics from NC scattering in the SM.

 To limit NSI, we anticipate a FASER$\nu$ measurement of the neutrino neutral current cross section as in Fig.~\ref{fig:nsilimits}, in conjunction with a charged current cross section measurement~\cite{Abreu:2019yak}.
-We take the ratio of the neutral current to charged current cross section assuming that the flux uncertainties will largely cancel, with the main remaining considered sources of error being the statistics on the neutral current events and the uncertainty on the background.
+We take the ratio of the neutral current to the charged current cross section assuming that the flux uncertainties will largely cancel, with the main remaining considered sources of error being the statistics on the neutral current events and the uncertainty on the background.
+Following the discussion above, other uncertainties such as the neutral hadron flux and energy estimation are assumed to be subdominant in the cross section ratio.
+In particular, FASER will directly measure the muon flux and energy spectrum once it turns on which will reduce the neutral hadron flux uncertainties.
 By performing a $\chi^2$ fit using the cross section ratio in each energy bin as input, we obtain the overall expected NSI sensitivity.
 Throughout, we make the simplifying assumption that all of the incoming neutrinos are muon (anti)neutrinos.
-Weaker bounds could in principle be obtained on NSIs involving electron neutrinos using the subdominant $\nu_e$ flux.
+Weaker bounds could, in principle, be obtained on NSIs involving electron neutrinos using the subdominant $\nu_e$ flux.

 Our projected sensitivity is shown in \cref{fig:nsilimits}.
-We also show the limits from the NC/CC cross section ratio at CHARM~\cite{Allaby:1987vr}, as well as the current bound on the vector NSI couplings from oscillation and COHERENT data~\cite{Coloma:2019mbs}.
+We also show the limits obtained from taking the ratio of the NC to CC cross-sections at CHARM~\cite{Allaby:1987vr}, as well as the current bound on the vector NSI couplings from oscillation and COHERENT data~\cite{Coloma:2019mbs}.
 We note that CHARM probes a different combination of the up and down quark NSIs because the limits come from neutrino scattering, whereas at FASER$\nu$ we have a combined constraint from neutrinos and antineutrinos.
 In summary, we find that FASER$\nu$ has the potential to provide competitive NSI sensitivity, particularly in the axial case where bounds from oscillation and coherent scattering experiments do not exist.